 From 1987 to 1989, I made seven or eight working trips from Vienna to somewhere in Czechoslovakia – usually Prague, but occasionally Brno or Bratislava.
 Each trip was broadly the same.
-I would alight at the train station (or in the case of Brno, the bus station), walk outside toward the street or parking lot, and see the stocky frame of my local fixer, Arnold, standing beside a mustard-yellow Škoda 120, shoulders hunched, scowling, puffing on a cigarette.
+I would alight at the train station (or in the case of Brno, the bus station), walk outside toward the street, and see the stocky frame of my local fixer, Arnold, standing beside a mustard-yellow Škoda 120, shoulders hunched, scowling, puffing on a cigarette.

 On a few occasions, though, I’d get a pleasant surprise.
-I’d spot an attractive woman ambling conspicuously down the corridor of the train.
+I’d spot an attractive woman ambling conspicuously down the train's corridor.
 (This would only ever happen after we were firmly on Czechoslovak soil.)
 She’d inevitably open the door to my compartment and ask in Czech if there was a free seat.
-Trying to be polite, I’d answer “yes” in my bad Czech, and she’d take the seat directly across from me.
+Trying to be polite, I’d answer “yes” in my poor Czech (the compartment was usually totally empty), and she’d take a seat directly across from me.
 At some point, we’d make eye contact, she’d flutter her lashes, and the conversation (in English) would start.
-It was always pretty much the same:
+It was pretty much always the same:

 Her: I hear some accent in your Czech.
 Do you speak English?

 Me: Yes, I’m from the United States.
 I am just visiting Czechoslovakia.

 Her: Oh, that’s great.
 I love the United States.
 I am trying to practice my English.
 What state are you from?

 Me: blah, blah, blah (and we were off to the races).